 That is so true.
 It is never to late to learn...

-someone on the web 12 months ago from somewhere on earth
+someone on the web about 1 year ago from somewhere on earth

 This inspired me a lot, and after reading this I have gotten to a better reading level!